-For an even better shot at backlinks to these archived webinar pages, partner up with another company, brand, or influencer for the webinar in the first place.
-Not only do two well-aligned brands make for a powerful presentation, but it'll widen the audience -- even after the webinar is over.
+For an even better shot at backlinks to these archived webinar pages, partner up with another company, brand, or influencer for the webinar.
+Not only do two well-aligned brands make for a powerful presentation, but it'll widen the audience — even after the webinar is over.
 (Learn tips on creating a webinar in this blog post.)

-Remember when I talked about curating and publishing resource lists for your blog in #4?
+Remember when I talked about curating and publishing resource lists for your blog?
 What do you think people include and link to on those resource lists?
 Free tools are a big one.
 You can get on the other side of those resource lists by creating free tools that are really helpful for your target customers.

-Here at HubSpot, for example, we created Website Grader, a tool to which many agencies, partners, and others in our industry link.
+Here at HubSpot, for example, we created Website Grader, a tool that has won links from many agencies, partners, and others in our industry.

 People absolutely love to share infographics.
 If you create an original infographic yourself, people will link back to you as the original source.
 To increase the likelihood of an inbound link, you might also share your design with the sources you cited, and make the embed code for your infographic easily accessible.

 Not a designer?
-Anyone can create professional-looking, high-quality infographics -- and quickly with templates like these 15 free infographic templates.
-If you want to learn how to create an infographic in under an hour using those templates, read this blog post.
+Anyone can create professional-looking, high-quality infographics — and quickly with templates like these free infographic templates.
+Before creating an infographic, you’ll want to come up with a topic that can actually be visualized and that relates to your industry.

 Keep in mind that the most shareable presentations are the ones that are the most compelling.
 That means great content and great design.
 Read this blog post for a start-to-finish guide on nailing your next PowerPoint presentation.

 Funny things spread like wildfire.
 Think about the funny inside jokes in your industry, and capitalize on it with some humorous content that's linkable.
-Even boring industries can find the humor in something -- here are seven examples to prove it.
-(Just be careful that you understand your audience and how they're likely to respond so that nothing is taken offensively.)
+You can create a meme, a short video, or a tweet that captures the joke.
+Just be careful that you understand your audience and how they're likely to respond so that nothing is taken offensively.

 Gaining attention from the press and getting published in industry publications can help you build your brand, increase your visible expertise, improve your credibility, and, of course, get backlinks from authoritative sources.

-First, create a dedicated page about the story on your website for them to link to as a resource.
+First, create a dedicated page about the story on your website for them to link to.
 Then, reach out to a handful of journalists and/or publications that you can see really valuing your story.
-Be sure you give context to your request, you follow their rules, you write a compelling subject line to your pitch email, and that you're helpful, not boastful.
-Read this blog post to learn more about pitching your story to journalists (which includes two email templates right in the post).
+Be sure to give context to your request, follow their rules, write a compelling subject line on your pitch email, and be helpful, not boastful.

-21) Set up press requests alerts and look for opportunities to send quotes.
+21. Set up press request alerts and look for opportunities to send quotes.

 Press request alerts are requests for sources of information from journalists.
 These journalists are constantly looking for quotes from specific people to feature in their article, and there are several mediums they use to send requests and find those quotes.

-Here's a list from HubSpot's Global Head of Growth & SEO Matthew Barby of services you can sign up for and receive alerts from journalists to your inbox:
+Here's a list from HubSpot's VP of Marketing Matthew Barby of the services you can sign up for to receive alerts from journalists in your inbox:

 - HARO (one of the most popular free services)